What is Tramadol?

 Tramadol is a synthetic opioid that is used to treat moderate to severe pain.
 This includes pain from a major operation or from an injury.
 It may also be used as part of a combination therapy with other medications.

-How Does Tramadol Look Like?
+What Does Tramadol Look Like?

 This drug is available in tablet or capsule form.
 The tablet form can be immediate-release in 50mg or extended-release in 100mg, 200mg or 300mg, while the capsule form only comes as an extended-release type.